 Some people think it’s a waste not to try and cover everything, but I think it’s actually a bigger waste to experience places superficially.

 A few years ago I spent two weeks rushing through many places in Peru and Bolivia because my time was limited.
 Most places along the way I saw only briefly before moving on.
-I regret parts of this trip: I was so focused on trying to ‘see all the trees’ that I never truly got to stop and be in the forest… so to speak.
+I regret parts of this trip: I was so focused on trying to see all the trees that I never truly got to stop and be in the forest… so to speak.

-Always try to be realistic about how much time you have.
-Pick a few places or things that appeal to you and then make the most of them.
+I have since tried to travel differently, consciously limiting myself to fewer places.
+Be realistic about how much time you have, then pick a few places that appeal to you and make the most of them.

-3. Make it your own journey
+3. Remember it’s your journey

-And most of all, not everything has to be worthy of sharing on social media under the hashtag “#epic”… as small moments not shared can be just as meaningful.
+And most of all, not everything has to be worthy of sharing on social media under the hashtag #epic… as small moments not shared can be just as meaningful.